 - Good All Along: As Simmons is relieved to learn, she's actually hunting for HYDRA agents; however, she honestly believes that Coulson is with HYDRA.

-- Good Is Not Soft: "HYDRA won't show mercy.
+- Good Is Not Nice: "HYDRA won't show mercy.
 Neither can we."

 - Inspector Javert: She has major suspicions about Coulson's allegiance because of all the rules he's broken in past episodes.

 - Meaningful Name: Roughly translates as "winning hand."